 Chapter 3 and 4 status codes of withholding agent.
-Enter your chapter 3 and chapter 4 status codes from the list of "Type of Recipient, Withholding Agent, Payer or Intermediary Codes" on Form 1042-S. You must enter both a chapter 3 and a chapter 4 withholding agent status code regardless of the type of payment being made.
-See page 2 of these Form 1042 instructions for definitions of intermediary, qualified intermediary (QI), withholding foreign partnership (WP), withholding foreign trust (WT), nonqualified intermediary (NQI), qualified securities lender (QSL), participating FFI, and registered deemed-compliant FFI.
+Enter your chapter 3 and chapter 4 status codes from the list of "Type of Recipient, Withholding Agent, Payer, or Intermediary Codes" on Form 1042-S. You must enter both a chapter 3 and a chapter 4 withholding agent status code regardless of the type of payment being made.
+See pages 2 and 3 of these Form 1042 instructions for definitions of intermediary, gualified intermediary (QI), withholding foreign partnership (WP), withholding foreign trust (WT), nongualified intermediary (NQI), gualified securities lender (QSL), participating FFI, and registered deemed-compliant FFI.
 See the Form 1042-S instructions for definitions of U.S. branch of a participating FFI or registered deemed-compliant FFI treated as a U.S. person, territory financial institution (FI) treated as a U.S. person, and flow-through entity.